lucapette/web/main/content/writing/getting-started-with-kafka-streams.md

 On the `KStream` instance, we [fluently](https://www.martinfowler.com/bliki/FluentInterface.html) call `mapValues` which does what it's called (there's also a `map` method.
-More on this later) and then `to` which is Kafka Streams way to produce data into a topic.
+More on this later) and then `to`, which is Kafka Streams' way to produce data into a topic.

 Since it's the first example, let me point out a few more general things.